COVID-19 Rapid Test

 WHERE CAN I GET THE COVID RAPID TEST NEAR ME?

-People First Urgent Care has been offering nasal swab tests coronavirus testing in Orange County for months as part of our ongoing efforts to slow COVID-19.
+People First Urgent Care has been offering nasal swab tests coronavirus testing in Shelby County for months as part of our ongoing efforts to slow COVID-19.
 With that being said, we want to stay on the forefront of COVID-19 testing to ensure as many people as possible can be tested in a short amount of time.

-This is why the COVID-19 rapid test is now available at all of our urgent care locations throughout Orange County.
+This is why the COVID-19 rapid test is now available at all of our urgent care locations throughout Shelby County.
 The point of care test from Quidel will provide results in 15 minutes and will be used along with the observation of one of our healthcare providers to ensure each patient receives the right course of treatment.

 The FDA recognized the critical nature of making this test available, which is why it has been given emergency use authorization for special circumstances.
 When asked about the Sofia 2 SARS Antigen FIA, the FDA said “The antigen diagnostic tests quickly detect fragments of proteins found on or within the virus by testing samples collected from the nasal cavity using swabs”.